mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.2-3.6.10/disaster-recovery/index.md

 # Restoring

-Restoring a mongodump-based backup stored on Amazon S3 is possible via the DC/OS web interface and CLI tool, including backups created by the service.
+You can restore a mongodump-based backup stored on Amazon S3 using the DC/OS GUI and CLI tool, including backups created by the service.

 ## Using backups created by {{ model.techName }}